happyrabit1990/SynVD-Net/README.md

       Python test -logdir [pretained model path]

 ### Other issues:
   For SynIQE method, neighboring view images are taken as input.

+          Data
+          /training-inputL
+          /training-input
+          /training-inputR
+          /training-gt

   For more details, please refer to the paper [6].

 ## References: